Logan Cooley Game Preview: Coyotes vs. Avalanche

-Logan Cooley will be among those on the ice Saturday when his Arizona Coyotes face the Colorado Avalanche at Ball Arena.
-Looking to wager on Cooley's props?
-Here is some information to help you.
+Logan Cooley and the Arizona Coyotes will play the Colorado Avalanche at 9:00 PM ET on Wednesday, at Mullett Arena.
+Looking to bet on Cooley's props versus the Avalanche?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.